Work Environment Workgroup

 -

-Philadelphia STEM employers implement and/or or expand recruitment, hiring, retention, and promotion policies and practices that dismantle inequities within their organization.
+Regional STEM employers implement and/or expand recruitment, hiring, retention, and promotion policies and practices that enable inclusion within their organization.

 -